AliBeikmohammadi/TA-Explore/README.md

 # Usage
 ## How to Plot the Results

-> The script below is used to draw output figures with the desired features.
+> The scripts below are used to draw output figures with the desired features.
 ```
 python plot_results.py -h